huangli712/ACFlow/docs/src/man/param.md

 !!! note

     This block is mandatory.
-The parameters in this block is useful for all the solvers.
+The parameters in this block are useful for all the solvers.

 ### [finput](@id finput)